ahmed17777/MechaCar_Statistical_Analysis-/README.md

 - As shown in the image, the summary statistics for the summary coils are as follows: Mean = 1498.78, Median = 1500, Variance = 62.29356, and Standard deviation = 7.892627
 - Since the mean and median in our summary statistics are quite similar, we can say that the dataset has a normal distribution.
 - Based on our results, the variance is rougly 62 pounds per square inch for all the lots, which is siginificantly less than the 100 pounds per square inch requirement.
-Meaning the current manufacturing data meets the design specification.
+Meaning the current manufacturing data for all lots meets the design specification.
 However, when we look at the variance figures for lot 3, specifically, the variance value is 170, which is much higher than the design specification.
 For this reason, we can conclude that only lots 1 and 2 meet the design specification when looked at individually.

 ## T-Tests on Suspension Coils

+- The one-sample t-test was used to figure out if there is a statistical difference in PSI across all manufacturing lots from the population mean of 1,500 pounds per square inch.
+As we can see from the image, this test returned a p-score of 0.06028, which is greater than our significance level of 0.05, meaning that we cannot reject the null hypothesis.
+Therefore, the two means are statistically similar.
+- When conducting the same t-test using the subset() argument to determine if the PSI for *each* manufacturing lot is statiscally different from the population mean of 1,500 pounds per square inch, we find that Lot 1 and 2 return a p-value greater than 0.05.
+However Lot 3 returns a p-value of 0.04168.
+This means that we can reject the null hypothesis for this lot and that the two means are not statistically similar.

+## Study Design: MechaCar vs Competition